Variable Selection for Kernel Two-Sample Tests: Algorithm

-When the problem size is large, solving \eqref{Eq:MISDP:quad} is intractable in general.
-In this case, one can solve its convex relaxation formulation:
+Inspired by Theorem~\ref{Thm:ref:Eq:MISDP:quad}, a natural idea of approximately solving the problem~\eqref{Eq:MISDP:quad} is to consider the following problem, in which we replace the nonconvex constraint $q\in\cQ$ by a set of linear constraints, which forms its convex hull:

+Since the problem~\eqref{Eq:cvx:relax} is a convex program, it can be solved in polynomial time.
+Besides, one can obtain a high-quality feasible solution to the problem~\eqref{Eq:MISDP:quad}, using a greedy rounding scheme: We first solve \eqref{Eq:cvx:relax} to obtain its optimal solution $\tilde{q}$, and then project it onto $\overline{\cQ}$ to obtain $q$.
+Next, we solve the problem~\eqref{Eq:MISDP:quad} by fixing the variable $q$ and optimizing $Z$ only.

-where the set $\overline{\cQ}=\big\{ q\in[0,1]^D:~\sum_{k\in[D]}q[k]=d \big\}.$ After the solution from \eqref{Eq:MISDP:quad:relax} is obtained, one can obtain a feasible solution in $\cQ$ using a greedy algorithm.
-We summarize the proposed algorithm in Algorithm~\ref{alg:app:quad}.
-In the following theorem, we show that the optimal value of the convex relaxation problem is not far from that of the original problem~\eqref{Eq:MISDP:quad}.
-The proof adopts similar technique as in \citep[Theorem~5]{li2020exact}, but we extend the analysis for inhomogeneous quadratic maximization formulation.
+In the following theorem, we provide the approximation ratio regarding the SDP formulation above.
+The proof adopts similar techniques as in \citep[Theorem~5]{li2020exact}, but we extend the analysis for inhomogeneous quadratic maximization formulation.